-Compassionate Recovery is a universal, inclusive, trauma informed and evidence based program for healing attachments and addictions.
+Compassionate Recovery is a universal, inclusive, trauma informed and evidence based program for healing the spectrum of addictions.

 Compassionate Recovery is a new paradigm for healing.
 It’s open to anyone with any degree of attachment and uses solutions from any system, tradition, technique, meditation or treatment.
-The meetings will be dynamic in that they can focus on specific topics, addictions, principles such as life skills, meditation, yoga, non-violent communication as a regular format, or can change topics based on the needs of the individual or community.
+Meetings focus on specific topics, addictions and principles.

-Traditional 12-Step programs are normally limited to a specific problem, such as alcohol, and a single solution, like the 12 Steps.
-Unlike these limited models, CR is fully inclusive of anyone on a Spectrum of Addiction that ranges from problematic attachments to full blown addictions.
+Traditional programs are normally limited to a singular problem, such as alcohol, and a single solution like total abstinence from alcohol.
+Compassionate Recovery is fully inclusive of anyone on a Spectrum of Addiction that ranges from problematic attachments to full blown addictions.

 Recovery too is defined as any reduction, elimination or progress on that path.
 One can opt to claim one or more “clean dates,” if that is helpful.
 But time in the program is not heavily emphasized.
 We recognize that addiction is complex and recovery is too.

 This model sets the stage for long-term recovery.
-In traditional 12-Step, members are often stuck in ruts that lead to lifetime depression, relationship and financial instability and other issues that look a lot more like addiction than recovery.
+In traditional models members are often stuck in ruts like lifetime depression, relationship and financial instability and other issues that can look more like addiction than recovery.
 Recovery therefore is also on a spectrum.
 The map of long-term recovery will be laid out from the beginning so that members can see the big picture, rather than limit their perspective to one day at a time thinking.